Liam Kay: Toronto

-In 2018 again Toronto Wolfpack would finish top of the championship and would enter the playoffs for a chance for promotion.
 Unfortunately Kay suffered an extremely complex injury in the first week of the play-offs, unfortunately that wasn't the first of the bad news for Toronto Wolfpack as they would later fail to reach the Super league losing to London Broncos In the Million Pound Game.

 In 2019 Kay would miss the first few games due to the injury he sustained in August 2018.
 But he made his return on Canadian soil against Bradford Bulls.
 Again Toronto Wolfpack would finish top of the table and at last gain promotion to Super League with Kay firmly in the mix.

 Wakefield (II)

 On 16 July 2020, Kay was loaned to Wakefield Trinity from the Toronto Wolfpack for the remainder of the 2020 Super League season, while also signing a two-year deal with the Trinity for 2021 & 2022.

 Kay played 25 games for Wakefield Trinity in the Super League XXVIII season as the club finished bottom of the table and were relegated to the RFL Championship which ended their 24-year stay in the top flight.